D-Land/d-land.github.io/_posts/2015-3-8-building-a-sms-app-using-rails42-and-twilio.markdown

 This is part one of three on building an app that utilizes Rails 4.2 and ActiveJob along with Twilio and Heroku.

 <p class="intro"><span class="dropcap">I</span>n this part we are going to create a SMS based English to Pig Latin translator.
-In the end you will be able to text a phone number with an English sentence and it will send you back the Pig Latin translation.
+In the end you will be able to text a phone number with an English sentence and have the Pig Latin translation sent back to you.
 There will be no front end.
 The only way to communicate with the app as an end user is via text message.

-My code can be found on [Github Here](https://github.com/D-Land/anslatortray) and if you look at the commit history it follows along with this tutorial very closely.
+My code is on [Github Here](https://github.com/D-Land/anslatortray) and if you look at the commit history it follows along with this tutorial  closely.

 First, we're going to setup a new rails project.
 Let's call it anslatortray (that's pig latin for translator).
-Run `rails new anslatortray` to create the new project.
+Run `rails new anslatortray` to create the project.
 This is also a good time to initialize a git repo for the project and make your initial commit.
-I'm not going to mention making commits throughout the piece but I suggest you make commits often.
+I'm not going to mention making commits throughout the piece but I suggest you make them often.

 This project is going to consist of a single model and controller.
 The model is going to hold the to and from phone numbers as well as the body of the SMS message.
-Since Twilio formats its phone numbers as 12 digit strings starting with a "+1"(e.x. "+11111111111"), we will have two twelve digit strings on our model. _If you are using a Twilio phone number that is not US it may not be formatted exactly the same, check the Twilio website._ In addition, we will add a non-null string to store the body.
+Since Twilio formats its phone numbers as 12 digit strings starting with a "+1"(e.x. "+11111111111"), we will have two such strings on our model. _If you are using a Twilio phone number that is not US it may not be formatted exactly the same, check their [article on international number formatting](https://www.twilio.com/help/faq/phone-numbers/how-do-i-format-phone-numbers-to-work-internationally)._ In addition, we will add a non-null string to store the body.
 We can create this by running `bundle exec rails g model TextMessage to:string from:string body:string`.
 This will generate both the model file and the migration (as well as some files used for testing that we are going to ignore, at least for this part of the tutorial).

 We need to open up the migration in db/migrations and add the 12 digit limit and non-null column modifiers.